Asthestarsfalll/ExCore/README.md

 `ExCore` extends the syntax of toml file, introducing some special prefix characters -- `!`, `@`, `$` and `&` to simplify the config definition.

+So we introduce some terminologies in ExCore:

+1. `PrimaryField`: e.g. Model, TrainData, TestData and so on.
+2. `RegistryName`: The name of a Registry, e.g. Models, Datasets, Losses and so on.
+It can be the same as `PrimaryField`.
+3. `ModuleName`: All registered items (class, function, module) are called Module.
+So the name of it is `ModuleName`.

 The config system has following features.

 <details>